EXP-code/EXP-docs/intro/install.rst

 Using a virtual environment (recommended)
 -----------------------------------------

-..index:: pair: Python; venv
+.. index:: pair: Python; venv
-..index:: Lua modules
+.. index:: Lua modules

 TL;DR: We recommend installing pyEXP inside a virtual environment on all platforms that use ``lmod modules``.